 We jumped off here to head into the Jepson Center because I wanted to see The Bird Girl.
 They were celebrating Juneteenth when we arrived, so we got in for free.
 Yay!
 (Kids 12 and younger are always free.)

-From there, we walked to Leopold’s Ice Cream.
-It’s another half-mile walk – very easy.
+Then walk to Leopold’s Ice Cream.
+It’s an almost-mile walk, but very easy.
 If your kids are complaining, jump on a pedicab…but our kids were so excited for ice cream that it was a non-issue.

 Leopold’s is a Savannah tradition – they’ve been crafting their award-winning, homemade super-premium ice cream since 1919!